grattan/R_at_Grattan/Visualisation_cookbook.md

 <img src="Visualisation_cookbook_files/figure-html/bar_facet_label-1.png" width="839.04" />

-Worthy!
+Bonzer!
 But the "\$0" and "\$100,000" labels are clashing along the horizontal axis.
 To tidy these up, we redefine the `breaks` -- the points that will be labelled -- to 25,000, 50,000 and 75,000 inside `grattan_y_continuous`.
 Putting everything together and saving the plot as a fullslide chart with `grattan_save`:

 ```r